htcondor/htcondor/docs/users-manual/file-transfer.rst

 the bearer access.
 (Thus, an execute node needs to support ``https://`` URLs for S3 URLs to work.)

-To make use of this feature, you will need to specify a file containing your access key ID (and nothing else), a file containing your secret access key (and nothing else), and one or more S3 URLs.
+To make use of this feature, you will need to specify the following information in the submit file:

+- a file containing your access key ID (and nothing else)
+- a file containing your secret access key (and nothing else)
+- one or more S3 URLs as input values or output destinations.

 See the subsections below for specific examples.

-HTCondor does not currently support transferring entire buckets or directories as input using the S3 protocol.
-However, if you specify an ``s3://`` URL as the ``output_destination``, that URL will be used a prefix for each output file's location; if you specify a URL ending a ``/``, it will be treated like a directory.
+You may (like any other URL) specify an S3 URL in ``transfer_input_files``, or as part of a remap in ``transfer_output_remaps``.
+However, HTCondor does not currently support transferring entire buckets or directories.
+If you specify an ``s3://`` URL as the ``output_destination``, that URL will be used a prefix for each output file's location; if you specify a URL ending a ``/``, it will be treated like a directory.

-You may also use S3 URLs in ``transfer_output_remaps``.

 S3 Transfer Recipes
 !!!!!!!!!!!!!!!!!!!